pyrdm/pyrdm/docs/source/getting_started.rst

 DSpace authentication
 ~~~~~~~~~~~~~~~~~~~~~

-PyRDM provides limited support for publishing with DSpace-based services which run the SWORD protocol (version 2).
+PyRDM provides limited support for publishing with DSpace-based services which use the `SWORD protocol <http://swordapp.org>`_ (version 2).

 #.
 Locate the URL of the SWORD Service Document, and add it under the ``[dspace]`` section of the ``pyrdm.ini`` configuration file.
 Note: this URL may need to be obtained from the system administrator.